 - Replace- Including digestive enzymes in the diet encourages complete food digestion and boosts the body's natural production of these enzymes with time.

-- Repopulate- Adding probiotics and prebiotics to the gastrointestinal (GI) tract under expert medical supervision will increase the diversity of beneficial bacteria.
+- Reinoculate- Adding probiotics and prebiotics to the gastrointestinal (GI) tract under expert medical supervision will increase the diversity of beneficial bacteria.
 Probiotics are good bacteria, while prebiotics is a non-digestible food ingredient that promotes the growth of good bacteria.

 - Repair- The stomach needs extra love and care at this point in the game, which is why supplemental amino acids like L-glutamine (an amino acid that helps remove excess ammonia, a common waste product in the body) and N-acetyl cysteine (a synthetic amino acid that serves as an antioxidant) are vital.
 Amino acids are the building blocks of proteins.
 Essential Fatty Acids (EFAs) are fats that aren't produced by the body, and it's important to get them from food sources.
 Multivitamins are also introduced to the patients, thus helping their GI tract recover much faster.